dannyc-dev/Building-the-ROP-Chain/README.md

 ![alt text](screenshot/rop5.png)

 Using the elfheader flag we find that the .bss segment starts at 0x59f920.
+Now we can start searching for ROP gadgets that we need to call our shell.